Surfing-Chef/Bourbon-WP/README.md

+#***TODO***
+- homepage aside content-excerpt
+- convert tabbed to accordion in culinaria
+  - address responsive images in accordion

 # Bourbon-WP (aka Bourbon-Chef-Site-2.3)
 > Bones Blank starter theme was a helpful start.
 This branch reconfigures the site layout to a blog start page, with the main parent categories each having a nav bar link - Culinaria, Coding, Projects, About - as well as a contact page.
 Layout components are influenced by the theme, [Activello](https://colorlib.com/wp/themes/activello/)